usaid-cs/yesterday-i-learned/random.md

 1. "World Financial Group" is a pyramid scheme so large that even the exams those members take ("HLLQP") are provided by WFG.
 There are in fact [dozens of those exams and licenses](http://www.cbc.ca/news/business/taxes/5-things-to-check-when-hiring-a-financial-adviser-1.1166888) so you can look for those instead.
 1. *Tonne* is the metric one.
 1. The recipient of a cheque can sign the back of the cheque and give the cheque to someone else.
 "If John Smith writes a cheque to Jane Doe, she can endorse the cheque on the back and give it to you in payment of a debt.
 You can then endorse the back of the cheque and deposit it into your account.
 This is called *counter-signing* a cheque."
-1. To describe a person as single in a politically correct way, use the phrase "Independently owned and operated".
 1. [The best place to trade on Craigslist is in fact the bank rather than the police station.](http://www.reddit.com/r/apple/comments/57yge6/_/d8wno9u?context=1000) That allows you to request money to be withdrawn directly from the ATMs, avoiding fake cash as a payment.
 1. [A blunderbuss (something like a shotgun) in handgun form was called a dragon.](https://en.wikipedia.org/wiki/Blunderbuss)
 1. ["Don't you worry about blank.
 Let me worry about blank."](https://www.youtube.com/watch?v=BAeTf8px0mE) is the thing you should say *repeatedly* at work to make everyone like you.
 "Blank" verbatim.